Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 If you are already separated from your partner, the reversed Hermit could suggest it's time for reconnection.

 The reversed Hermit shows there is trouble with how you spend time.
-You either don't spend enough time on your own or you have spent too much time alone.
+You either don't spend enough time on your own, or you have spent too much time alone.

 To put it simply: you're not balanced when it comes to spending time with others and yourself.

 When you do have alone time, what you need to work on is your conscious and subconscious.
-The best way to do this is to spend time in nature, go to bed and wake up at a consistent time, and eat healthy.
+The best way to do this is to spend time in nature, go to bed and wake up at a consistent time, and eat healthily.
 Step away from others when you need to heal.

 - If you've just finished a huge project at work, then reward yourself with a break.